Language selection

 The “length of undertaking” is the time period you’re financially responsible for the person you sponsor.
 It starts on the day the person you sponsor becomes a permanent resident.

-You are still financially responsible even if:
+You’re still financially responsible even if

 Person you sponsor Length of undertaking for all provinces except QuebecFootnote 1